Fahrenheit 9/11: Production

 Fahrenheit 9/11 was later picked up by Miramax Films and Wild Bunch in May 2003 after Icon Productions had abruptly dropped the financing deal it made.
 Miramax had earlier distributed another film for Moore, The Big One, in 1997.

 At that time, Disney was the parent company of Miramax.
 According to the book DisneyWar, Disney executives did not know that Miramax agreed to finance the film until they saw a posting on the Drudge Report.
 Michael Eisner (the CEO of Disney at that time) called Harvey Weinstein (co-chairman of Miramax at that time) and ordered him to drop the film.
 In addition, Disney sent two letters to Weinstein demanding Miramax drop the film.
 Weinstein felt Disney had no right to block the releasing of Fahrenheit 9/11 since the film's $6 million budget was well below the level at which Miramax needed to seek Disney's approval, and it would not be rated NC-17.
 But Weinstein was in contract negotiations with Disney, so he offered a compromise that he would drop the film if Disney did not like it.
 Disney responded by having Peter Murphy send Weinstein a letter stating that the film's $6 million budget was only a bridge financing and Miramax would sell off its interest in the movie to get those $6 million back; according to the same letter, Miramax was also expected to publicly state that it would not release the film.

 After Fahrenheit 9/11 was nearly finished, Miramax held several preview screenings; they were "testing through the roof".
 Weinstein informed Eisner that Fahrenheit 9/11 was finished, and Eisner was surprised by the fact that Miramax had continued making the film.
 Weinstein asked several Disney executives (including Eisner) to watch the film, but all declined; Disney stated again that Miramax would not release the film, and Disney also accused Weinstein of hiding Fahrenheit 9/11 by keeping it off production reports.
 Disney sent production vice President Brad Epstein to watch Fahrenheit 9/11 on April 24, 2004.
-According to Weinstein, Epstein said he liked the film; but according to the report Epstein sent to the Walt Disney Company board of directors, Epstein clearly criticized it.
-Eisner told Weinstein that Disney's board decided not to allow Miramax to release the film.
+According to Weinstein, Epstein said he liked the film; but according to the report Epstein sent to the Walt Disney Company board of directors, Epstein explicitly criticized it.
+Eisner told Weinstein that Disney's board had decided not to allow Miramax to release the film.
 Weinstein was furious and he asked George J. Mitchell (chairman of Disney at that time) to see the film, but Mitchell declined.
 Weinstein asked lawyer David Boies to help find a solution; the Weinsteins and Moore had also hired Chris Lehane to consult on the film's release strategies.
 Lehane suggested to reveal Disney's decision to The New York Times.